senerferhat/Network-Monitor/README.md

 ## Usage

-You can run the GUI version of this tool by running `gui.py` or use it from the command line by running `network_monitor.py`.
+You can run the GUI version of this tool by running `start.py` or use it from the command line by running `network_monitor.py`.

 ### GUI Usage

 Run the following command:
-python gui.py
+python start.py

+A graphical user interface will appear.
+Enter the required information into the input fields and click the buttons to execute each function.
+Results will be displayed in the text output field.

 ### Command Line Usage